-The Commission was created to oversee and regulate and lobbying in New York.
-It has broad authority over Statewide elected officials, candidates for those offices, Executive Branch officers and employees, members of the Legislature and Legislative Branch employees and candidates, as well as certain political party chairs, and registered lobbyists and their clients.
+The Commission was created to oversee and regulate lobbying in New York.
+It has broad authority over Statewide elected officials, candidates for those offices, executive branch officers and employees, members of the Legislature and legislative branch employees and candidates, as well as certain political party chairs, and registered lobbyists and their clients.
 The Commission provides information, education, and advice regarding current ethics and lobbying laws and promotes compliance through audits, investigations and enforcement proceedings.

 Advice and Guidance

 The Commission regularly provides advice and guidance to State officers and employees and lobbyists and clients concerning ethics and lobbying laws.
 On a daily basis, Commission staff and counsel interact with the regulated community, answering questions and addressing issues in both formal and informal communications.
 In addition, the Commission periodically promulgates regulations and guidelines to clarify provisions in the ethics and lobbying laws.
 The Commission may also issue formal and binding advisory opinions or guidance in the form of non-binding informal advisory opinions to individuals and entities within its jurisdiction, and such opinions are posted on the agency's website in redacted form.
 For immediate guidance on ethics and lobbying-related topics, the Commission administers an "Attorney of the Day" program.
 To contact the program, email [email protected] or call 1-800-87-ETHICS (873-8442) and press "2" when prompted.